kgsithum/PS_API/README.md

 Install Data Base

 Get petstock.sql file from SQL folder.
 Create database "petstock" in mysql and import the petstock.sql file to that created database.
+Update database with following in your terminal
 ```
+php bin/console doctrine:schema:update --dump-sql
 Proper way to Installing data base is creating migration file usin DoctrineMigrationsBundle.
 ```